-The United States Department of Agriculture has a contract with the Department of Defense (DOD), Defense Supply Office (DSO) to provide fresh produce to recipient agencies.
-The Department of Defense Fresh Fruit & Vegetable Project is a service that allows agencies to use a portion of their group A entitlement money to order fresh fruits and vegetables.
+The U.S. Department of Agriculture (USDA) has a contract with the Department of Defense (DoD), Defense Supply Office (DSO) to provide fresh produce to recipient agencies.
+The Department of Defense Fresh Fruit & Vegetable Project is a service that allows agencies to use a portion of their entitlement money to order fresh fruits and vegetables.

 Warehouse agencies order selected seasonal DoD produce through the allocation process.
 Agencies are charged a service and handling fee for every case of produce delivered through the State Distribution Center.